The Colorado Trail stretches for 486 miles across the state, from Denver to Durango.

 My favorite maps of the CT are published by Trails Illustrated.
 These give a great overview of the trail and surrounding area.
 The Collegiate West alternate route is not included.
 They have a separate map for that.

 I’m not a big fan of the map book that’s published by the Colorado Trail Foundation.
 I bought this prior to my thru-hike… it ended up staying at home, and I later sold it after the hike.
-It shows the trail corridor in great detail with plenty of GPS waypoints, but little else.
+It shows the trail in great detail with plenty of GPS waypoints, but little else outside the trail corridor.

 The pocket map is worth mentioning, but only because it exists.
-I’ve never handled one and don’t get the impression that it’s very useful.
+I’ve never handled one and therefore cannot comment on its quality.

 The Guidebook and Data Book also have useful maps tucked away in their pages.
-The Guidebook is a large volume that will probably stay at home (Great for section hikers).
-The Data Book has useful overview maps to follow your progress through each segment.
+The Guidebook is a large volume that will probably stay at home (Great for section hikers and aficionados).

 Individual Trails Illustrated Maps